Giftbit/lightrail/README.md

 The system is deployed in three accounts: dev, staging and production.
 Dev is for development and may have changes being actively developed.
 Staging is for a dry run of deployment and ironing out any issues before going live.
 Production is where the money ~is~ was earned.
 Being a serverless architecture the dev and staging accounts are fairly cheap to maintain and I would keep those turned on as long as production is on just in case.

+## Getting Access

+Add users to [lightrail-cloudformation-infrastructure's groups.yaml](https://github.com/Giftbit/lightrail-cloudformation-infrastructure/blob/master/modules/groups.yaml) and then [deploy](#deploying-a-backend-change) that.

+Most of the things you'll want to do must be done through existing scripts.
+To run those you'll need the aws-cli installed with [access keys](https://console.aws.amazon.com/iam/home?region=us-west-2#/security_credentials) configured.

+The way we managed having access keys to multiple AWS accounts is
+- symlink the AWS config dir to where a USB drive called `credentials` would be mounted (eg: `ln -s /Volumes/credentials/config ~/.aws/config` on MacOS)
+- buy a USB thumb drive for each account
+- encrypt each tumb drive with a *strong password* and label it `credentials`
+- for each thumb drive run `aws configure` and set the AWS access keys of the account to associate with that thumb drive
+- during development insert the tumb drive for the AWS account you want to control and it will be mounted

 ## Monitoring for Trouble

 Developers are notified of emergencies through [PagerDuty](https://giftbit.pagerduty.com).
 The only alarms configured are 5xx spikes and latency spikes.